v-rising/ModernCamera/README.md

 ### Changelog
+`1.5.3`
+- Fixed build mode camera when ModernCamera is disabled

+<details>

 `1.5.2`
 - Fixed issue with invisible interact text when zoomed in

-<details>

 `1.5.1`
 - Removed InvertY option (this is now supported by the game under Camera Settings)